Room Reservations

 What does Booking Type mean?

-Booking Type is important because it determines what spaces are available for you to book, as well as the parameters around booking (such as space rental cost).
+Booking Type is important because it determines what spaces are available for you to reserve, as well as the parameters around reserving (such as space rental cost).
 It is important that you pick the correct booking type.

 Community or For-Profit Group